Today we’ll gaze into the hypnotic image of Terrytoons’ long-forgotten animated cartoon host, Barker Bill.

 For the sake of completeness, here is Thorson’s models for the kid and dog in Happy Circus Days (click to enlarge).

-And now you know everything about Barker Bill – whether you like it or not.
+And now you know everything you ever wanted to know about Barker Bill – whether you were afraid to ask, or not.

 (Thanks, Mark Kausler and Mark Newgarden)